guenchi/json/README.md

 ***json-drop***

-or if we no longer need them Revenue:
+or if we no longer need these Revenue:
 > (displaydemo (json-drop x #t "Revenue"))
 ```
 [{"Number":1,